 Be sure to check out the accommodation before signing the contract; take a thorough look, possibly accompanied by a parent.
 This will let you map out how you plan to live while studying and where you can fit all of your worldly possessions.

 Having the money in place to fund accommodation costs as well as food, tuition fees and other expenses like travel is very important.
 To do that, you may need to apply for a student loan – this link on the GOV.UK website is where you need to start.

-The amount you’ll receive per year goes up to £8,200 outside London (in the capital, it’s nearer £10,700).
+The amount you’ll receive depends on where you live.
 Repayment doesn’t happen until after graduation, when a small portion of your salary from your first job goes towards it.

 Loan money will be paid into your account in instalments coinciding with the start of each term.
 From that, you can pay for rent, food and other essentials.
 To top up your income, it might be worth taking a part-time job if possible, or checking out any benefits available.

 As an autistic student, there is one benefit you can apply for.
 The Disabled Students’ Allowance (DSA) will see you receive funding to top up the cost of studying.
-General payments go up to £1,741 per year, with additional funding awarded if you need specialist equipment.
+General payments go up to £1,954 per year (as of May 2020), with additional funding awarded if you need specialist equipment.

 Your first week

 The first week of your university course is called freshers’ week.
 This is where you can acclimatise yourself to your surroundings, find out where everything is on and off-campus, learn about what your course involves and look at the social side of uni.